Authorized Dealer Calgary

 4. Rolling Circumference – the Original Equipment rolling circumference should be maintained as closely as possible.

-5. Tire and Rim combination – only use industry approved tire size and rim width combinations.
+5. Tire and Rim combination – only use industry-approved tire size and rim width combinations.

 6. Body and Chassis Clearance – ensure sufficient Body and Chassis clearance under all service conditions.

-New tires have to be driven a few hundred kilometres on dry roads to rid the tread of parting agents and antioxidants applied during production.
+New tires have to be driven a few hundred kilometers on dry roads to rid the tread of parting agents and antioxidants applied during production.
 Not until the tread has been slightly roughened will the tire be able to make its true gripping power felt.

 What’s more, flooring it and slamming the brakes can cause tire/rim slip in the first few hundred kilometers of tire use.
 That’s because the lubricant used in mounting the tires has an initial tendency to reduce the adherence of these two parts.

 You are thus well advised to exercise care with new tires.
 And keep in mind that winter tires fresh out of the factory will need a bit of time to attain full winter suitability.

 Getting into an accident can be a painful experience.
 Every year millions of dollars in damage is done by hailstorms in the Calgary area.
 We want to make the rest of the process to getting back to normal as easy as possible for you.